-For our summer vacation in August 2009 we went on a Baltic cruise on the Emerald Princess which started and finished in Copenhagen, Denmark.
+For our summer vacation a few years ago we went on a Baltic cruise on the Emerald Princess which started and finished in Copenhagen, Denmark.
 We arrived in Copenhagen three days prior to our cruise and spent another day there post-cruise.
-We stayed in a family room at the Radisson SAS Royal.
+We stayed in a family room at the Radisson SAS Royal (now known as Radisson Collection Royal Copenhagen).
 The hotel was designed by Danish architect Arne Jacobsen and is located across from the city's main train station and practically next door to Tivoli Gardens.
 The room was spacious by European standards and very central for sightseeing in Copenhagen.

 This was the first trip to Europe for our daughters, who were 12 and just turned 6 at the time, so they were very excited and had troubling settling down on the overnight flight from Toronto to Copenhagen via Frankfurt.
 There were also babies that cried all night on the flight so we arrived in Copenhagen mid-afternoon on August 1st not very well-rested but eager to drop our luggage and see some of the city.
 We had a walk around the neighbourhood and the fresh air and exercise helped to keep us awake until a normal bedtime ensuring that we could get switched over to Danish time as quickly as possible.